-- a) Result in potentially significant environmental impact due to wasteful, inefficient, or unnecessary consumption of energy resources during project construction or operation? - 1 b) Conflict with or obstruct a state or local plan for renewable energy or energy efficiency?
+- a) Result in potentially significant environmental impact due to wasteful, inefficient, or unnecessary consumption of energy resources during project construction or operation? - b) Conflict with or obstruct a state or local plan for renewable energy or energy efficiency?

-VII.
-GEOLOGY AND SOILS

-- Directly or indirectly cause potential substantial adverse effects, including the risk of loss, injury, or death involving: - 2 i) Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault? - 2 ii) Strong seismic ground shaking? - 2 iii) Seismic-related ground failure, including liquefaction? - 1 iv) Landslides? - 2 b) Result in substantial soil erosion or loss of topsoil? - 1 c) Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction, or collapse? - 2 d) Be located on expansive soil as defined in Table 18-1-B of the Uniform Building Code (1994), creating substantial direct or indirect risks to life or property? - e) Have soils incapable of adequately supporting the use of septic tanks or alternative waste water disposal systems where sewers are not available for the disposal of waste water? - 2 f) Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature?
+GEOLOGY AND SOILS Χ. HYDROLOGY AND WATER QUALITY Would the project: Would the project: a) Directly or indirectly cause potential substantial adverse a) Violate any water quality standards or waste discharge effects, including the risk of loss, injury, or death involving: requirements or otherwise substantially degrade surface or groundwater quality?
+Rupture of a known earthquake fault, as delineated on \1\ the most recent Alquist-Priolo Earthquake Fault Zoning b) Substantially decrease groundwater supplies or interfere Map issued by the State Geologist for the area or based substantially with groundwater recharge such that the project may impede sustainable groundwater management of the on other substantial evidence of a known fault?
+1 ii) Strong seismic ground shaking?
+1 iii) Seismic-related ground failure, including liquefaction?
+1 iv) Landslides?
+2 b) Result in substantial soil erosion or loss of topsoil?
+1 c) Be located on a geologic unit or soil that is unstable, or that the Uniform Building Code (1994), creating substantial direct or indirect risks to life or property?
+1 e) Have soils incapable of adequately supporting the use of septic tanks or alternative waste water disposal systems where sewers are not available for the disposal of waste water?